-Micron Technology Inc. (MU), the largest U.S. maker of memory chips, fell the most in six months after reporting a wider fiscal first-quarter loss as a slump in demand for personal computers led to a supply glut, weighing down prices.
+Micron Technology Inc. (MU:US), the largest U.S. maker of memory chips, fell the most in six months after reporting a wider fiscal first-quarter loss as a slump in demand for personal computers led to a supply glut, weighing down prices.

 The shares tumbled 7.1 percent to $6.31 at 9:49 a.m. in New York, after earlier declining 7.5 percent for the biggest intraday drop since June 21.
 Before today, the shares had risen more than 30 percent since touching a 52-week low on Oct.
 24 on optimism that chip prices will rebound.